 Another key benefit of the USMCA is how it will spur economic activity and promote higher wages across several industries.
 For instance, the USMCA introduces a minimum wage requirement for some auto factory workers that spans all three countries.
 This may grow purchasing power in Mexico, and promote the return of some manufacturing positions to the U.S. and Canada.
 This could, in turn, allow real estate investors to command higher rental rates and invest in more premier properties.

-It’s important to note that there are significant drawbacks with the USMCA as it currently stands.
+It’s important to note that there are significant drawbacks to the USMCA as it currently stands.
 The pact, as written, sunsets after just 16 years unless all three signatories agree to an extension.
 This may deter long-range investments.

 Additionally, President Trump is threatening to immediately withdraw the U.S. from NAFTA if the USMCA isn’t ratified by Congress.
 This could spell significant trouble for the North American economy.
-While the American President is unlikely to follow through with the threat, the specter of a North America without an extended trade agreement is enough to give many investors pause.
+While the American President is unlikely to follow through with the threat, the spectre of a North America without an extended trade agreement is enough to give many investors pause.

 A hopeful outlook on the USMCA